jeremiahsnapp/dev-lxc/README.md

 	unique base container.
 These unique base containers make it very easy to quickly recreate a Chef cluster from a clean starting point.

+4. Custom

+    The custom base container is only created when the `snapshot` command is used and is identified by the "c-" prefix on the container name.

+    `DevLXC::ChefServer#snapshot` controls the creation of a custom base container.

+    Custom base containers can be used to save the changes that have been made to servers.
+	Later, when the servers are destroyed and recreated, they will start running with the changes that were captured at the time of the snapshot.

 ### Destroying Base Containers

-When using `dev-lxc destroy` to destroy servers you have the option to also destroy any or all of the three types of base containers associated with the servers.
+When using `dev-lxc destroy` to destroy servers you have the option to also destroy any or all of the four types of base containers associated with the servers.

 The following command will list the options available.